LibelDev/viurr/README.md

          [array] [choices: "1080p", "720p", "480p", "240p"] [default: ["1080p"]]
 ```

+---

+`productId`

-`productId` : The id that can be found in the URL on viu.com
+The id that can be found in the URL on viu.com, for example,

-For example :
 URL : `https://www.viu.com/ott/hk/zh-hk/vod/6979/男兒當入樽`

 Product ID : `6979`

+---

 `filePathTemplate`